chris-kreitzer/Y_chromosome_loss/README.md

 co-occurrence with R package (Nature communications)

 Negative selection for chromosome Y or random passanger event?
 Also - the impact of Chromosome X mutations!

+Application Marcin!